ncirocco/psio-helper/README.md

 `./psioHelper` multidisc -dir="MyISOsFolder"

+## Development
+### Pre requirements
+Have Go installed and configured in your local environment.
+More information can be found here https://golang.org/doc/install

+### Download and usage
+Run the following commands

+`go get github.com/ncirocco/psio-helper`

+`cd $GOPATH/src/github.com/ncirocco/psio-helper/`

+To run the application use

+`go run main.go [command] [arguments]`

+To build the aplication use

+`Make build`

+The Windows, Linux and MacOS executables will be placed in the `build` folder

 ## Disclaimer
 This software comes with no warranties of any kind whatsoever.
 Use it at your own risk.